-- In 2022, 34% (44 of 130) of UNCTs scored ∅, meeting four or all five criteria,14 improving from the 2020 baseline, 26% (20 of 130). - Two thirds of UNCTs supported (a) advocacy for creating an enabling environment for LNOB and (b) capacity-building of youth networks for advocacy and action.
-About half of the UNCTs supported national institutional structures to design targeted strategies to leave no one behind in their national plans.
+- In 2022, 34% (44 of 130) of UNCTs scored ∅, meeting four or all five criteria,14 improving from the 2020 baseline, 26% (20 of 130). - Two-thirds on UNCTs supported i) advocacy for creating an enabling environment for LNOB and ii) capacity building of youth networks for advocacy and action.
+About half the UNCTs supported national institutional structures to design targeted strategies to leave no one behind in their national plans.

-UNCTs: Leave No Youth behind Score trends, 2020-2022
+UNCTs: Policy Leave No Youth behind Score trends, 2020-2022